goschtl/zope/bluebream/website/docs/v1.0/manual/skinning.rst

 * In fact, the distinction of layers defining the "feel" and skins the "look" is a convention.
-You may not want to follow the convention, if it is too abstract for you, but if you are developing application with multiple look and feel, I strongly suggest using this convention, since it cleanly separates concerns.
+You may not want to follow the convention, if it is too abstract for you, but if you are developing application with multiple look and feel, it is strongly suggested using this convention, since it cleanly separates concerns.

 * Both support inheritance/acquisition